 Another common mistake many runners make is they become so addicted to running that they never try other activities.
 “That’s a huge problem,” Holland says.
 “If you do the same thing over and over, it doesn’t matter how healthy it is, you’re going to get injured.”

-THE FIX: Varying your training helps you become a more resilient runner, which allows you to continue seeing both performance and weight-loss progress.
+Varying your training helps you become a more resilient runner, which allows you to continue seeing both performance and weight-loss progress.
 Strength training in particular makes a great addition to any running program.
 In fact, performing a combination of cardio and strength training leads to greater weight loss than cardio-only exercise programs, according to a study in BMC Public Health.